Extracting oil from flaxseed and other vegetable seeds

-Having a source of vegetable oil, on your homestead, can protect you from hyper-inflation, provide a source of fresh oil for cooking, and for nutri-pseuticals, as well as providing fuel for lighting and for machinery.
+Having a source of vegetable oil, on your homestead, can protect you from hyper-inflation, provide a source of fresh oil for cooking, and for Nutri-pseuticals, as well as providing fuel for lighting and for machinery.
 Biodiesel can be manufactured from vegetable oils and vegetable oils can be used alone in diesel engines.
-In our area, the Dukhobors grew fiber flax for clothing and used the seeds for oil, too.
-So an oil seed crop can provide a dual use in your homestead business plan.
+In our area, the Dukhobors grew fibre flax for clothing and used the seeds for oil, too.
+So an oilseed crop can provide a dual-use in your homestead business plan.
 Further, exotic oils can be pressed from seeds that you grow on your homestead, and added to lip balms, soaps, and ointments for a special cosmetic line, to further diversify your homestead.
 You could build a business around growing and pressing your distinctive oils.

 Pressing vegetable seeds can be done on a small scale using a screw press, such as the Piteba Oil Seed Press, made in Sweden.
 I’ve done a search and found the best price for this hand oil press on Amazon.com.

-I recently ordered the Piteba Oilseed Press from Amazon and am in the process of learning how use it to extract linseed oil from my own flax seed.
-But the press isn’t limited to flax seed, and the number of seeds and their uses are amazing.
+I recently ordered the Piteba Oilseed Press from Amazon and am in the process of learning how to use it to extract linseed oil from my own flaxseed.
+But the press isn’t limited to flaxseed, and the number of seeds and their uses is amazing.
 The price on Amazon is the best price I could find in the USA.
-The table on the Lehman’s site shows oil seeds ranging from peanuts, hazelnuts, linseed, sesame seed, and sunflower seed.
+The table on Lehman’s site shows oil seeds ranging from peanuts, hazelnuts, linseed, sesame seed, and sunflower seed.
 And even coconut and palm oil can be used, to press oil.
 The press is not suitable for olive oil, however.

 Here’s a video showing the press in action with fresh coconut meat.